Why Couples Drift Apart & How to Rebuild Connection

 Over the years, these gestures became less frequent.
 Hugs on the way out of the door stopped.
 Kisses goodbye became irregular.
 Touch became incidental rather than intentional.
 Nothing felt hostile, yet the reduced affection altered how they registered each other.

 Without those small expressions of care holding the pace of the relationship, they retreated into separate emotional spaces.
-They still shared a home, still managed the practical load, but the sense of being held in each other’s awareness had thinned.
+They still shared a home, still managed the practical load, but the sense of being held in each other’s awareness had diminished.

 Pattern #3: Stonewalling And Withdrawal During Conflict